geoext/geoext3-ws/src/first-steps/resources.md

 ### API documentation

-The GeoExt API documentation (generated woith the same software as the ExtJS one) can be found here:
+The GeoExt API documentation (generated with the same software as the ExtJS one) can be found here:

 * http://geoext.github.io/geoext3/master/docs/